longquanzheng/iwf-prototype/README.md

 * It will be super easy to learn and understand.
 Everything is straightfoward and no trciky things at all
   * There is no restriction anymore for writing your workflow code.
 You can call RPC in workflow without using activity if you like.
 * It will be super easy to debug when things go wrong.
 The workflow history will preseve the input/output of each call of **prepare** and **decide**
 * It will be super easy to monitor and operate.
+  * The monitoring is simplifed.
+There is no need to monitoring decision task timeout/failure etc.
-There is no decision task concept anymore.
-Everything is RPC between your code and the engine server.
+  * There is no decision task concept anymore.
+The runtime environment is simplifed to request-response manner so debugging is extremely straightfoward.
 * It will be a lot easier to write unit tests.
   * Only traditional framework(mockito/Junit) is needed.
   * No need to use extra imbedded SDK to write testing code.